prometheus2D/Wally/Wally.Core/Default/Projects/Proposals/InvestigationLoopProposal.md

 - [ ] Paused interaction request and user-response persistence model defined for both console and Forms UI.
 - [ ] Executable step behavior defined well enough that mailbox routing can happen inside a workflow without a separate router service.
 - [ ] Keyword-driven step selection model defined as the standard mechanism for step-to-step routing in JSON loops.
+- [ ] Shared execution-state semantics define fresh run, pause, resume, and preview distinctly.
+- [ ] Resume behavior is defined precisely enough that reviewers do not confuse it with automatic rollback of external side effects.
+- [ ] WinForms manual stepping and Console resume behavior are explicitly required to reuse the same shared Core step executor.
+- [ ] Prompt preview and equivalent-command preview are defined as read-only inspection flows that do not mutate execution state.
+- [ ] Operational chat transcripts are documented as history artifacts rather than canonical investigation state.

 ### Should Have

 - [ ] Clear separation between loop-owned ability references and actor-owned abilities defined.
 - [ ] A shared InteractionState contract exists for rendering the investigator's current question in both console and UI chat.
+- [ ] Shared execution-state responsibilities are scoped clearly enough that implementation can proceed without inventing new runtime semantics in the UI.

 ### Success Metrics